Adamskoullos/ProDev/README.md

 The project is built using the `Vue 3 composition api`.

-`Firebase` is installed globally on the machine via npm in order to link with the firebase project on the back end during development.
+`Firebase` tools is installed globally on the machine via npm in order to link with the firebase project on the back end during development.
 Firebase services: `Firestore`, `Authentication` and `Storage` are used within this project.

 `GitHub` is used for version control and `Trello` for managing the project and each sprint.

 --------------------------------------------------

 ### Project setup

 ```
 npm install